Utsav3108/practice-fastapi-repo/README.md

 - filter by year, ott released, language, ratings
 - Users can get details of movie.
 - Users will be able to search from the names star casts, list of movies should be returned.
+- Users can search for the star casts of the particular movie.